Japan–Poland relations: Early history

-The first non-clergymen Poles to arrive in Japan were the famous adventurer Maurycy Beniowski and his close companion Antoni Straszewski, who arrived in 1771 after a daring escape from Russian exile in Kamchatka.
+The first non-clergymen Poles to arrive in Japan were the adventurer Maurycy Beniowski and his companion Antoni Straszewski, who arrived in 1771 after escaping from Russian exile in Kamchatka.
 It was also the first Polish ship to arrive in Japan, as they sailed under the Polish flag aboard a seized Russian galiot.
 Beniowski's expedition was warmly received by the Japanese, an exchange of gifts took place, and sailing southward, Beniowski stopped at several Japanese islands.